Valmiera FC

-Valmiera Football Club is a Latvian professional football club playing in the Altero.lv LIIGA, the third highest division in the Latvian football league system.
+Valmiera Football Club is a Latvian professional football club playing in the LVBET līga, the second highest division in the Latvian football league system.
 The club is based in the city of Valmiera.
 By winning the Latvian First League in 2017, the team was promoted to the 2018 Virslīga after a 14-year absence, and won their first title in 2022.

 History

 A predecessor of the club and the main team of the city of Valmiera from 1978 to 1993 was FK Gauja Valmiera, which won the final Football Championship of the Latvian SSR in 1990 and continued in the top flight after the restoration of the independence of Latvia.
 However, after the 1993 Virslīga season Gauja was relegated and slowly declined, disbanding in the mid-1990s while playing in the 2. līga.

 The current club was founded in 1996 as Valmieras FK (Valmieras futbola klubs).
 It participated in the 1. līga (the second-highest division of Latvian football).
 The team finished second in the league which gave Valmiera the possibility to battle with the second from bottom team of the Higher League – Skonto-Metāls for a place in the top division of Latvian football.
 In the first game in Riga Skonto-Metāls won 1:0, but at home Valmiera overcame the one goal deficit and won 2:0 (I. Maļukovs, Dz.
 Savaļnieks), thus earning a place in the Virslīga.

 In its debut season in the Virslīga Valmiera managed to finish 7th out of 9 teams with a comfortable margin over the two weakest teams.
 The following season was even more successful as the team finished 5th in Virslīga, and the same result was repeated in 1999.
 The new millennium brought financial difficulties for FK Valmiera.
 After the 2003 season the team had to leave the Virslīga because of financial difficulties and since then played in the 1. līga, paying more attention to developing young talent.

 Several of former Valmiera players have played in the Latvia national football team.
 Those include Vīts Rimkus, Viktors Morozs, Gatis Kalniņš, Deniss Romanovs and Māris Smirnovs.